Exemptions from study requirements (for registered students)

 3Advanced standing (placement in a higher study semester)

-Receipt of transfer credit and placement in a higher study semester may reduce the maximum duration available to you for completion of the programme.
-The Study Programme Administrator of your programme will inform you accordingly.
+Receipt of transfer credits and placement in a higher study semester may reduce the maximum duration available to you for completion of the programme.
+Your Study Programme Administrator will inform you accordingly.

 How to apply

-In order to check whether your prior experience qualifies for recognition, please consult the module plan and course offer of the study programme concerned.
-This information is published on the website of the respective study programme.
+To check whether your prior experience qualifies for recognition, please see the module plan and course listing for your chosen study programme.
+This information is published on the study programme web page.

 If you wish to request the recognition of prior experience, you must download, complete, sign and submit the form provided below by email to the Study Programme Administrator of the study programme in which you are enrolled.

-Please send requests for the recognition of prior experience concerning the winter semester before 30 June preceding the respective winter semester, and requests concerning the summer semester before 30 January preceding the respective summer semester.
-The University does not guarantee that requests submitted after these deadlines are decided before the start of the following semester.
+Any requests for recognition of prior experience concerning the winter semester must be sent by 30 June, and any requests for recognition of prior experience concerning the summer semester must be sent by 30 January.
+The University cannot guarantee that requests submitted after these deadlines will be decided on before the start of the semester.

-As part of the form, you are asked to provide suitable evidence for your experience (see below).
+On the form, you are asked to provide suitable evidence of your experience (see below).
 The academic committee in charge of assessing your experience may request further documentation or invite you to an (online) interview.
-If you are requesting recognition of professional experience, the University of Luxembourg Competence Centre can assist you with the documentation of this experience.
+If you are requesting recognition of professional experience, the University of Luxembourg Competence Centre can offer guidance on how to document this experience.
 To ask for assistance, please send a short description of your request to vaeprofessionnelle@competence.lu.

 Please note that the University does not accept requests submitted by students in their final semester of studies.

-Incoming mobility students cannot request a recognition of prior experience as long as they have not applied for admission (as a regular student) to a study programme of the University.
+Incoming mobility students cannot request recognition of prior experience unless they have applied for admission (as a regular student) to a study programme of the University.

-If at any moment during the recognition process you decide to no longer pursue your request, please notify the Study Programme Administrator of the programme concerned.
+If at any moment during the recognition process you decide that you no longer wish to pursue your request, please notify the Study Programme Administrator.

 How to provide additional evidence for prior experience

-You must provide suitable documentation of your prior experience.
-Documentary evidence should be:
+You must provide suitable documentation attesting to your prior experience.
+This should be:

-- Related to studies you have undertaken as part of official educational programmes or to professional activities that involved knowledge, skills and competences at qualification levels 5 or higher of the European/Luxembourg Qualifications Framework;
+- Related to studies you have undertaken as part of official educational programmes or to professional activities involving knowledge and skills at level 5 or above of the European/Luxembourg Qualifications Framework;

-- Authentic and certified as far as that is possible (e.g. copies of original documents carrying an official stamp or signature, original study plans and syllabi, original written work/assignments, original job descriptions or work samples);
+- Authentic and certified as far as possible (e.g. copies of original documents bearing an official stamp or signature, original study plans and syllabi, original written work/assignments, original job descriptions or work samples);

-- Relevant to study requirements of the respective study programme, as defined by learning outcomes for the programme and its courses.
-If you have acquired the experience in a formal educational programme, please submit documentation of the respective curriculum (study/module plans, course descriptions) together with a copy of your transcript of records.
+- Relevant to the study requirements of your study programme, as defined by the learning outcomes for the programme and its courses.
+If you acquired the experience in a formal educational programme, please submit documentation detailing the curriculum (study/module plans, course descriptions) together with a copy of your transcript of records.

-You have the possibility to indicate the courses or modules of the study programme which you believe to be covered by your prior experience.
-Please do not submit documentation of experiences obtained in secondary school and lower qualification levels or exclusively involving knowledge and skills outside of the disciplines/fields of the study programme concerned.
+You may indicate the courses or modules in the study programme which you believe are covered by your prior experience.
+Please do not submit documentation of experience obtained at secondary school or at lower qualification levels or exclusively involving knowledge and skills outside the disciplines/fields of the study programme.

-Once your file is complete, it will be reviewed by the Director of the study programme to which you are applying/in which you are enrolled and assessed by an academic committee.
+Once you have compiled all the relevant documents, they will be reviewed by the Director of the study programme to which you are applying/in which you are enrolled and assessed by an academic committee.
 The committee assesses whether the submitted evidence is authentic and eligible (pertinent to the request).
 It then establishes the extent to which your prior experience is equivalent to the learning outcomes and study requirements of the given study programme.

 The Study Programme Administrator will inform you of the decision and, if applicable, the courses or modules for which you receive transfer credit or a waiver as well as the study semester in which you have been placed.